Skull Base Tumors

 UMMC’s Gamma Knife Center offers patients with some skull base tumors the option for a non-invasive, precise dose of radiation that carries fewer side effects than traditional radiation treatments.
 For patients with complex tumors, our team also partners with the Maryland Proton Treatment Center, which offers a highly advanced and precise form of radiation therapy.

 To ensure the best care for patients following procedures, we have developed highly effective clinical pathways to guide treatment after surgery.
-Our aggressive post-operative care approach, led by a team of physicians, reduce complications and allows for close monitoring of patient progress throughout their stay.
+Our aggressive post-operative care approach reduces complications and allows for close monitoring of patient progress throughout their stay.

 Comprehensive neurorehabilitation programs are available at a variety of locations through the Center for Skull Base Surgery in conjunction with the University of Maryland's Post-Acute Care Network.
 Under the direction of neurologists, physiatrists and specially trained therapists, patients learn to maximize their function and resume normal activities.